mirceaulinic/mirceaulinic.github.io/_posts/2017-07-06-napalm-install-formula.md

 Salt Formulas
 -------------

 Formulas are pre-written Salt States, provided by the Salt community.
 There are plenty of formulas available unde the [SaltStack Formulas GitHub organization](https://github.com/saltstack-formulas).
-Their installation is easy, well explained in detail here: [https://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html#installation](https://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html#installation).
-Basically all you need to do is write your pillar as specified in the formula; each formula has also an ``pillar.example`` file to help with a structure example for the pillar.
+Their installation is easy, well explained in detail here: [https://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html](https://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html#installation).
+Basically all you need to do is write your pillar as specified in the formula; each formula has also a ``pillar.example`` file to help with a structure example for the pillar.

 For NAPALM users, there's a new Salt formula: [napalm-install-formula](https://github.com/saltstack-formulas/napalm-install-formula).
 Using this formula, we can install the system packages very easily, in addition to the ``PyPi`` requirements for the NAPALM drivers.
 This is also a great way to keep your environment updated, by executing a command as simple as ``salt-call state.sls napalm_install`` (I will explain below).